ivankraev/msb-hub/README.md

 - `backend/` - An [Express](https://https://expressjs.com/) (NodeJS) application that provides the management information model and APIs for MSB-Hub.
   - Docker image available at [--link](--link--)
   - [`README.md`](api/README.md)
 - `client/` - MSB-Hub Frontend: A [React](https://reactjs.org/) (JavaScript) application that provides the user interface for MSB-Hub.
+This component is served by an NGINX configuration
   - Docker image available at [--link--](--link--)
   - [`README.md`](client/README.md)